soderluk/nirimgr/README.md

 _NOTE_: This addition is just a simple _listen to this event and perform that action on the target_, i.e. there are no conditions that can be applied to the action.
 E.g. Only focus the window if the `WindowUrgencyChanged` sets the urgency to `true`.
 The focus will also happen when the urgency is set to `false`.

+Since v0.6.0 you can add a condition to the actions.
+I.e. perform the action only when the `"when"`-condition evaluates to true.
+We use the [expr-lang](https://expr-lang.org/docs/getting-started) to evaluate the expression.
+You can see the supported conditions [here](https://expr-lang.org/docs/language-definition).
+Note that the `model` is required when writing the condition, i.e. `"when": "model.Name == 'work'"` which refers to the matching window/workspace/event.

 Please feel free to open a PR if you have other thoughts what we could do with nirimgr.